Tower Transit trials programme to help older bus drivers transition into other roles

 AI generated

-But the Tower Transit Singapore employee has no plans to retire just yet and will instead transition to becoming a mentor figure for new bus drivers.
+But the Tower Transit Singapore employee has no plans to retire just yet and will instead transition to becoming a mentor for new bus drivers.

 Noting that he will teach them the value of patience, he added that he was similarly mentored by older bus drivers when he first took on the role, and this was his chance to pay it forward.

-Mr Poon’s new role is one of three programmes Tower Transit Singapore is testing out in light of an ageing workforce, as part of a partnership with the Alliance for Action on Empowering Multi-Stage Careers for Mature Workers.
+Mr Poon’s new role is one of three programmes Tower Transit Singapore is testing in the light of an ageing workforce, as part of a partnership with the Alliance for Action on Empowering Multi-Stage Careers for Mature Workers.

 From a medical perspective, physical and cognitive decline also sets in rapidly when a person stops working, he added, which prompts the need to have “more opportunities for our workforce to continue working for as long as they can”.